How To Make Watermelon Pickles

 Every few years, my mom makes a batch of watermelon pickles.
 In recent years, I’ve started making them too.

+Watermelon pickles are made out of watermelon rind.
 They’re sweet, zesty, and addictive.
-While they go perfectly with sloppy joes and salty meats, I like eating them right out of the jar.
+While they go perfectly with sloppy joes and salty meats, I like eating them straight out of the jar.

 Another reason to consider making watermelon pickles?
 Reducing food waste.